 Support you'll receive on your teaching placement

 Many of our trainee teachers will be entering the world of work for the first time when they embark on their teaching placement, and understandably this can feel quite daunting.
-However, at the University of Sunderland, you can rest assured that you will be fully supported throughout your placement journey.
+However, you can rest assured that you'll be fully supported throughout your placement journey.

-You will be assigned a named mentor within your school or college who you will meet with regularly to monitor your progress, set targets, and receive verbal feedback on the lessons you plan and teach.
-You will also receive weekly written feedback on an observed lesson.
-As well as your mentor, you will have a minimum of two visits from your University tutor during placement, and at least one of these visits will include observation and feedback on your practice.
+You'll be assigned a named mentor within your school or college who you'll meet with regularly to monitor your progress, set targets, and receive verbal feedback on the lessons you plan and teach.
+You'll also receive weekly written feedback on an observed lesson.
+As well as your mentor, you'll have a minimum of two visits from your University tutor during placement, and at least one of these visits will include observation and feedback on your practice.
 There will be frequent communication between the University and your placement school, plus opportunities to meet with other teachers, particularly others on the way to gaining QTS status.

-Visit our Education subject area to find out more about the undergraduate and postgraduate teacher training courses we offer here at Sunderland.
+Visit our Teacher Training and Education subject area to find out more about the undergraduate and postgraduate courses we offer here at Sunderland.

 Published: 17 November 2022